WeTransfer/zip_tricks/README.md

 Allows streaming, non-rewinding ZIP file output from Ruby.
-Spiritual successor to [zipline](https://github.com/fringd/zipline)
+Spiritual successor to [zipline](https://github.com/fringd/zipline) Requires Ruby 2.1+ syntax support and a working zlib (all available to jRuby as well).

-Requires Ruby 2.1+ syntax support and a working zlib (all available to jRuby as well).
+Allows you to write a ZIP archive out to a File, Socket, String or Array without having to rewind it at any point.
+Usable for creating very large ZIP archives for immediate sending out to clients, or for writing large ZIP archives without memory inflation.

 ## Create a ZIP file without size estimation, compress on-the-fly)